 - Labor Relations: No Screens

-- Sudan: Restricted/Exclusionary Investment - Corporate issuers of debt with non-humanitarian operations in the Republic of Sudan are not eligible for inclusion in the strategy.
+- Conflict Risk: Restricted/Exclusionary Investment - Corporate issuers of debt with non-humanitarian operations in the Republic of Sudan are not eligible for inclusion in the strategy.

 - Board Issues: Positive Investment - Issuers are rated more positively if they have more independent directors, a separate Chairman/CEO, independent audit and nominating committees, lower average tenure, and a board structure that is declassified.